Nickelfront/zone-app/README.md

 # zone-app
-React web application to track nutrition
+React web application to track nutrition.
+Developed for learning purposes only.